manuelnas/reddit-lite-take-home/README.md

 ## Additional libraries

-The assignment requires React and Redux (and associated libraries), any other libraries I've used will be listed here (with the exception of anything added by `create-react-app` which is what I used to get me started):
+The assignment requires React and Redux (and associated libraries), any other libraries I've used will be listed here (with the exception of anything added by `create-react-app` which is what I used to get started):

 - `lodash`: My absolute favorite utility library.
 Takes care of certain checks and has some performance and usability improvements for existing functions.
 It also adds additional utility functions.
 - `prop-types`: Helps to define the props used in any Component and checks types as well as whether all required props are defined.